 Say hello to embroidery that packs a punch!
-Learn how to stitch the prettiest puffs with Rico's guide to punch needle embroidery.
+This tutorial will teach you how to stitch the prettiest puffs with our guide to punch needle embroidery.
 Learn about this beautiful 3D method, how to thread and use a punch needle and start your first project.

 What is punch needle?

 Punch needle embroidery is a type of technique that uses a punch needle to puncture loops into your embroidery fabric.
 Dating back thousands of years, this magical method is very similar to rug making, creating a gorgeously puffy soft texture.

 Punch needling works best with Monk’s cloth, in your fave DK or Aran shades.
 Find or create your own design and pick a round or square frame.
 From soft minimalist designs to traditional patterns, once you find your rhythm, this technique produces gorgeous projects that will brighten any corner of your home.